 Harm reduction has been demonstrated as both an effective and efficient way of preventing the transmission of HIV and other blood-borne viruses among drug users.
 However, a number of barriers prevent their implementation.

-One of the biggest barriers to harm reduction initiatives is a lack of sustainable funding, which forces programmes to downsize or run at a much reduced rate.46 4 At last estimate in 2010, international donors spent just $160 million on HIV prevention programmes for PWID - 7% of what is required.47
+At last estimate in 2010, international donors spent just $160 million on HIV prevention programmes for PWID - 7% of what is required.61

-Approximately 75% of PWID live in middle-income countries, making them in the greatest need of harm reduction funding.
+Approximately 75% of PWID live in middle-income countries.
 However, international donor policies are changing, with funds increasingly directed towards low-income countries with bigger, more generalised HIV epidemics.
-This is regardless of the lack of commitment of national governments to harm reduction policy and funding in middle-income countries, such as the Middle East and North Africa.4
+This is regardless of the lack of commitment of national governments to harm reduction policy and funding in many middle-income countries.62

 Photo credit: Photo by Kaytee Riek/CC BY-NC-SA 2.0